ktt288/Res_unoki/README.md

 Reserve Unoki-kyugijyo from the input date-time range list and account list.

 - You can reserve Unoki-kyugijyo by combining the date and time list for reservations with the account list.
+- You can also get a capture of the reservation list.

 The only things you need to prepare are: